cecilia-sartori/gs-exam/docs/2_mapping.md

 Now that the spatial information is proven to be correct, let's enrich the geometries with the latest census of population and housing data (2020).
-This makes data much more informative about the socioeconomic status of the people living in each block and provides the explanatory variables for futere spatial regression analysis.
+This makes data much more informative about the socioeconomic status of the people living in each block and provides the explanatory variables for future spatial regression analysis.

 ## Get data of 2020 Census of Population and Housing